boeni-industries/aico/docs/developer-guide/getting_started.md

 ---

-## Maintainer Note: Initial Project Scaffolding
+## Maintainer Note: Dependency Management and Project Scaffolding

 !!! warning
     This section is for maintainers only.
 Regular contributors do NOT need to run these commands.
-The following steps were performed once to create the initial project structure and are preserved here for reference.
+The following steps were performed during initial project setup and are preserved for reference.

+#### Python Dependency Management
+- **Previous approach:** Each Python component (`cli/`, `backend/`) used its own `pyproject.toml` (PEP 621/Poetry) for dependencies and metadata.
+Poetry was used for dependency management and packaging.
+This was replaced due to friction, IDE integration issues, and version pinning complexity.
+- **Current approach:** Each Python component (`cli/`, `backend/`) now uses its own `.venv` and `requirements.txt`.
+[UV](https://github.com/astral-sh/uv) is used for ultra-fast dependency installs and lockfile management.
+This approach is simpler, more compatible with IDEs, and easier for contributors.
+- The supported Python version is pinned to `>=3.13,<3.15` due to PyInstaller compatibility.
+Update this restriction only after verifying all key dependencies support newer Python versions.
+- Use `uv pip install <package>` to add dependencies and `uv pip freeze > requirements.txt` to refresh lockfiles.
+- PyInstaller is included as a CLI dependency for building distributable executables.
+- If switching to a different dependency manager in the future, update this section and docs accordingly.

 #### Flutter Frontend Project Creation
 ```sh